Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 **What's the minimum trade size?**
 Varies by strategy.
 Typically 0.1 ETH or equivalent (implementation dependent).

-**Can I exercise options before the exercise window?**
-No. Options can only be exercised during the 1-hour window before expiry or via auto-exercise at expiration.

-**What if I don't exercise during the window?**
+**When can I exercise options?**
-System auto-exercises ITM options at expiration.
-You receive profit automatically.
+Before expiration when the option is in-the-money.
+OTM options can only be exercised if the strike price is reached.

 **What if option expires OTM?**
 Option expires worthless.
 You lose the premium paid.
 NFT becomes inactive.